aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/managing-ranges/insert-range/_index.md

 ## **Insert Ranges And Shift Cells Down**

-Insert a range and shift cells down as the following codes with Aspose.Cells:
+Insert a range and shift cells down using the following code with Aspose.Cells:

 ```c++
 #include <iostream>